shanehaynes/OutdoorBlog/_posts/2025-09-18-Anchor-Angles.md

 Do not build anchors with wide angles between pieces, no matter how many pieces exist in the anchor.
 Forces can become greater than your pieces are capable of handling and anchor explosion due to load magnification is possible.

 How can you prevent this?
 The simple and easy way to prevent wide interior anchor angles is have the masterpoint a significant distance below the pieces of your anchor.
+Furthermore, if one placed pieces closer together, this would also shallow the angle although closer pieces may not always be possible or advisable due to rock quality.
 The lower your masterpoint, the lower the angles between pieces and the lower the forces your pieces will experience.

 <div class="image-annotated">
   <img src="{{ '/assets/images/AnchorAngles/multiple.jpeg' | relative_url }}" alt="Multiple Anchor Example" />
   <div class="image-annotation"></div>
 </div>

-<span style="font-size:25px; text-align:center; display:block; font-style:italic;"> Therefore, create your masterpoint a good distance below your lowest placed anchor piece to reduce interior anchor angles. </span>
+<span style="font-size:25px; text-align:center; display:block; font-style:italic;"> Create your masterpoint a good distance below your lowest placed anchor piece to reduce the forces your anchor experiences. </span>